-June 2021 ATM Program.
-On June 21, 2021, the Company initiated an at-the-market offering under a prospectus supplement for aggregate sales proceeds of up to \$75.0 million, or the June 2021 ATM Program, with the common stock to be distributed at the market prices prevailing at the time of sale.
-The June 2021 ATM Program was established under a Common Stock Sales Agreement, or the Sales Agreement, with H.C.
-Wainwright & Co.
-LLC, or Wainwright, under which we may, from time to time, issue and sell shares of our common stock through Wainwright as sales agent.
+June 2021 ATM Program

+On June 21, 2021, the Company initiated an at-the-market offering under a prospectus supplement for aggregate sales proceeds of up to \$75.0 million (the "June 2021 ATM Program"), with the common stock to be distributed at the market prices prevailing at the time of sale.
+The June 2021 ATM Program was established under a Common Stock Sales Agreement (the "Sales Agreement") with Wainwright, under which we may, from time to time, issue and sell shares of our common stock through Wainwright as sales agent.
 The Sales Agreement provides that Wainwright will be entitled to compensation for its services at a commission rate of 3.0% of the gross sales price per share of common stock sold.
-All shares issued pursuant to the June 2021 ATM Program were issued pursuant to our shelf registration statement on Form S-3 (File No. 333-254363), which was initially filed with the Securities and Exchange Commission, or the SEC, on March 16, 2021, amended on June 15, 2021 and declared effective by the SEC on June 16, 2021.
-From June 21, 2021 through December 31, 2021, the Company sold an aggregate of 1,267,475 shares of common stock under the June 2021 ATM Program at an average price of approximately \$5.89 per share for gross proceeds of approximately \$7.5 million.
-Approximately \$67.5 million of common stock may still be sold pursuant to the June 2021 ATM Program.
-The Company paid cash commissions on the gross proceeds, plus reimbursement of expenses to Wainwright, as well as legal and accounting fees in the aggregate amount of approximately \$0.3 million.
+All shares issued pursuant to the June 2021 ATM Program were issued pursuant to our shelf registration statement on Form S-3 (File No. 333-254363), which was initially filed with the SEC on March 16, 2021, amended on June 15, 2021 and declared effective by the SEC on June 16, 2021.
+From June 21, 2021 through December 31, 2022, the Company has sold an aggregate of 2,098,333 shares of common stock under the June 2021 ATM Program at an average price of approximately \$5.93 per share for gross proceeds of approximately \$12.4 million.
+Approximately \$62.6 million of common stock may still be sold pursuant to the June 2021 ATM Program.
+The Company paid cash commissions on the gross proceeds, plus reimbursement of expenses to Wainwright, as well as legal and accounting fees in the aggregate amount of approximately \$0.4 million.
+Subsequent to December 31, 2022 and through the date of this filing, no additional shares have been sold under the June 2021 ATM Program.

-May 2020 ATM Program.
-On May 4, 2020, the Company initiated an at-the-market offering under a prospectus supplement for aggregate sales proceeds of up to \$40.0 million, or the May 2020 ATM Program, with the common stock to be distributed at the market prices prevailing at the time of sale.
-The May 2020 ATM Program was established under the Sales Agreement with Wainwright, under which we may, from time to time, issue and sell shares of our common stock through Wainwright as sales agent.
-The July 2019 Sales Agreement provides that Wainwright will be entitled to compensation for its services at a commission rate of 3.0% of the gross sales price per share of common stock sold.
-All shares issued pursuant to the May 2020 ATM Program were issued pursuant to our shelf registration statement on Form S-3 (File No. 333-227955), which was initially filed with the SEC on October 24, 2018, amended on July 17, 2019 and declared effective by the SEC on July 18, 2019.
-Since May 4, 2020 and through June 21, 2021, the Company sold an aggregate of 6,027,852 shares of common stock under the May 2020 ATM Program at an average price of approximately \$6.15 per share for gross proceeds of approximately \$37.1 million.
-The Company paid cash commissions on the gross proceeds, plus reimbursement of expenses of Wainwright, as well as legal and accounting fees in the aggregate amount of approximately \$1.2 million.
+May 2020 ATM Program

+On May 4, 2020, the Company initiated an at-the-market offering under a prospectus supplement for aggregate sales proceeds of up to \$40.0 million (the "May 2020 ATM Program"), with the common stock to be distributed at the market prices prevailing at the time of sale.
+The May 2020 ATM Program was established under the Sales Agreement.
+All shares issued pursuant to the May 2020 ATM Program were issued pursuant to our shelf registration statement on Form

+S-3 (File No. 333-227955), which was initially filed with the SEC on October 24, 2018, amended on July 17, 2019 and declared effective by the SEC on July 18, 2019.
+From May 4, 2020 through June 21, 2021, the Company sold an aggregate of 6,027,852 shares of common stock under the May 2020 ATM Program at an average price of approximately \$6.15 per share for gross proceeds of approximately \$37.1 million.
+The Company paid cash commissions on the gross proceeds, plus reimbursement of expenses to Wainwright, as well as legal and accounting fees in the aggregate amount of approximately \$1.2 million.
 As of June 21, 2021, the May 2020 ATM Program expired and was replaced with the June 2021 ATM Program.